Cosmic Ray Subsystem: Overview

-The TET consists of eight solid state detectors with different thicknesses of tungsten between each detector.
+The TET consists of eight solid-state detectors with different thicknesses of tungsten between each detector.
 The detectors and tungsten layers are stacked one on top of each other.
 The tungsten layers range from 0.56 mm to 2.34 mm thick and function as absorbers.
 Each TET solid state detector has an area of 4.5 cm2 and is 3 mm thick.

-The principal investigator is Prof. Edward C. Stone, Jr.